mrkvon/friend-crawler/README.md

 ## TODO

-- add people to history of browser (will allow browsing)
+- [x] add people to history of browser (will allow browsing)
-- make people a variable size based on how many people know them
+- [ ] make people a variable size based on how many people know them
-- show clearly what are the directions of :knows
+- [ ] show clearly what are the directions of :knows
-- show also who knows this person
+- [ ] show also who knows this person
-- login for different pod providers
+- [ ] login for different pod providers
-- faster (parallel) crawling
+- [ ] faster (parallel) crawling
+- [ ] search people